rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 [#78](https://veloren.net/devblog-78).

 In August, 0.7 will be released.
-Work will continue on castle and cave geneartion.
+Work will continue on castle and cave generation.
 The inaugural episode of the Rust Game Dev podcast will be released, which features an interview by Veloren developers.

 ![Quadrupeds](veloren-quadrupeds.png)